zax892/array-sorter/README.md

 ## How to Use
 1. Clone the repository: `git clone https://github.com/zax892/array-sorter.git`
 2. Navigate to the project directory.
-3. Compile the Java files:
+3. Compile the Java files using 'javac Main'
-4. Run Main.java
+4. Run Main.java in bash